 Deliberations of the Constitutional Court Panel shall take place in private and shall be strictly confidential.
 Support staff as required by the Judges may be present during such deliberations and shall maintain strict confidentiality in respect thereof.
-The Constitutional Court Panel may, where possible, hold deliberations remotely.

 Rule 28 Decisions, Judgments and Opinions